-Resolving Hand & Elbow Injuries in Asheboro and Lexington
+Resolving Hand & Elbow Injuries in Asheboro

 The therapists at Pro-PT understand the importance of treating hand and elbow injuries of all types.
-Patients in and around Asheboro and Lexington suffering from hand and elbow injuries experience pain, movement issues, and other aggravating problems.
+Patients in and around Asheboro suffering from hand and elbow injuries experience pain, movement issues, and other aggravating problems.
 Your hands can be prone to injury because they play such an essential role in most daily activities.
 Your injury might be tendonitis, a jammed finger, or a more complicated medical issue involving your nerves, such as carpal tunnel syndrome.
 Any of these injuries can make performing even simple tasks painful and difficult.
 Seeking treatment from a trained and experienced physical therapist can help you recover your movement and relieve pain or discomfort.

 Types of Injuries Our Therapists Treat